kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 I like working with Ry.
 I often find it frustrating, as he comes up with some crazy bat-shit ideas, or throws out ideas I am diametrically opposed to, but time and time again, those often get iterated upon and molded until we all have something better than what we started with.
-I really appreciate that ability to iterate in him.
+I really appreciate his ability to self-iterate.
 I like Bert.
 I like his style, I like his way of thinking.
 He clearly has domains of experience that I don't have, where I learn a lot from, and I almost always feel more energized and excited after talking to him 1-2-1.